 THE NATION’S richest surfing competition for Indigenous surfers saw four new champs crowned at Merewether beach today as part of the 35th Surfest Newcastle Australia.

-Under a bright blue sky signaling the first day or autumn, the men’s open division was won by 17-year-old Finn Hill in right-handers up to 1.5 metres fanned by a light southerly breeze.
+Under a bright blue sky signalling the first day or autumn, the men’s open division was won by 17-year-old Finn Hill in right-handers up to 1.5 metres fanned by a light southerly breeze.

 An International Gromsearch winner, the natural-footer has previously collected the junior division at this event and the junior trophy at the national Indigenous titles.